Has it ever dawned on you that the key to staying healthy may lie in your feet?

 According to reflexology, the tips of the toes are directly connected to the head and the brain.

-The theory underlying reflexology is that the organs, the nerves, glands and other parts of the body are connected to reflex points on the feet and hands.
-These areas are found on the soles of the feet and palms of the hands, as well as on the top and sides of the feet and hands.
+The theory underlying reflexology is that the organs, nerves, glands, and other body parts are connected to reflex points on the feet and hands.
+These areas are found on the soles of the feet and palms of the hands and on the top and sides of the feet and hands.

 2. The Eyes

-Eye health can include a wide variety of issues, including vision trouble, soreness, redness, and pain.
+Eye health can include various issues, including vision trouble, soreness, redness, and pain.

-Massaging or applying pressure to the area of the foot that is right below the second and third toes can greatly benefit those suffering from eye troubles.
+Massaging or applying pressure to the area of the foot right below the second and third toes can greatly benefit those suffering from eye troubles.

 Reflexologists report a direct correlation between this area of the foot and the eyes.

 Another organ that can benefit from foot massage is the small intestine.
-Simply massage the area between the heel and the ball of the foot for improved digestion and a healthier intestinal tract.
+Simply massage the area between the heel and the foot ball for improved digestion and a healthier intestinal tract.
 This may do wonders for those who suffer from severe gas or indigestion.

 3. The Lungs